What is In-Mold Labeling?

 This seamless integration ensures the label bonds permanently to the plastic substrate without adhesives or secondary operations.

-Step 1 – Label Placement
+Step 1 – Label placement

 The process begins with pre-printed in-mold label films.
 These labels are usually made from the same polymer family as the molded component, commonly polypropylene (PP).